 What is the Best Lens Size and Weight?

 Bigger lenses in binoculars make your image brighter and allow for a wider field of view.
 High magnification models are usually full sized binoculars with lenses of 50mm.
 These are still very easy to hold, stabilise and carry but are definitely not compact.
 They will weigh anywhere between 1.5 to 4 pounds.
-Astronomy binoculars will have even larger lenses, 70mm to 100mm, and can be even heavier than that.
+Astronomy binoculars will have larger lenses, 70mm to 100mm, and can be even heavier than that.

 Which Brand Should I Get?